A printable handout of the information below.

 I. Finding Books

-Call Number= Library of Congress Classification System which organizes books on the shelf by subject.
+The Macdonald-Kelce Library uses the Library of Congress Classification System which organizes books on the shelf by subject.
 It is alphanumeric and arranged in sequential order.
+Make sure to browse nearby books for more titles in your topic.

 II.
 Finding Scholarly Journal Articles